Snapshots of Food Industry News

 ITC has been diversifying from its core business and venturing into the hospitality and consumer goods space.
 In the coming few years the company is planning to invest Rs.800crore in Odisha.
 Out of this Rs.630crore will be invested in the food processing park and the rest of the money will be invested in the hotel.
 The hotel property is likely to come up at Bhubaneswar, while the details of the food processing park are under discussion.

-Besides investing in these two projects ITC is also considering investment in agro forestry for which it is working on the plans.
-ITC is recognised as leader in the tobacco industry but now it is clearly diversifying and will be investing more than Rs.25, 000crore across verticals in the coming years.
+Besides investing in these two projects ITC is also considering investment in agroforestry for which it is working on the plans.
+ITC is recognized as a leader in the tobacco industry but now it is clearly diversifying and will be investing more than Rs.25, 000crore across verticals in the coming years.
 The company is excepting consumer demand to go up as the rural consumer is likely to receive MNREGA payments and there is hope of a better monsoon.

-A new flavour on the cards for Pass Pass Pulse Lovers
+A new flavor on the cards for Pass Pass Pulse Lovers

-DS Group is experimenting with new flavour in confectionery with the success of its hard boiled candy ‘Pass Pass Pulse’ which has a Kachcha Aam flavour.
-The new flavour in the confectionery segment will be called ‘Pulse Guava.’
+DS Group is experimenting with a new flavor in confectionery with the success of its hard-boiled candy ‘Pass Pass Pulse’ which has a Kachcha Aam flavor.
+The new flavor in the confectionery segment will be called ‘Pulse Guava.’
 It will not only have the taste of Guava but will also contain just the right tanginess to make it popular across the country.
-‘Pulse Guava’ will be served as a powder filled inside candy and will be available in a pillow pack at the cost of Re.1.
+‘Pulse Guava’ will be served as a powder-filled inside candy and will be available in a pillow pack at the cost of Re.1.

-The DS Group has initiated these flavours keeping in mind the Indian consumer.
-Once the Guava flavour is launched the company will be working towards creating more innovative flavours as DS Group considers flavours an integral part of the company.
+The DS Group has initiated these flavors keeping in mind the Indian consumer.
+Once the Guava flavor is launched the company will be working towards creating more innovative flavors as DS Group considers flavors an integral part of the company.
 The marketing for ‘Pulse Guava’ will be in line with Pass Pass Pulse which communicates the message of happiness through sharing.
 After the success ‘Pulse Guava’ received in test marketing the company will launch the product pan India.
 DS Group entered the Confectionery business in 2012 with the launch of ‘Pass Pass Chingles’ – mini chewing gums.

-Coca Cola to bring new fruit based flavours via its Fanta brand
+Coca-Cola to bring new fruit-based flavors via its Fanta brand

-Coca Cola is all set to pilot launch a new Fanta variant at the Make in India week.
-The new juice based fizzy drink is named Fanta Green Mango and has been prepared keeping the tastes of the Indian consumers in mind.
+Coca-Cola is all set to pilot launch a new Fanta variant at the Make in India week.
+The new juice-based fizzy drink is named Fanta Green Mango and has been prepared to keep the tastes of the Indian consumers in mind.
 The new product is priced at Rs.30 for a 300 ml can and will initially available in the Delhi – NCR and on e-commerce platforms like Grofers.
-The Fanta brand aims to extend its portfolio further with other juice based drinks.
+The Fanta brand aims to extend its portfolio further with other juice-based drinks.

-Jubilant Food takes a plunge in quarter ended December 2015
+Jubilant Food takes a plunge in the quarter ended December 2015